Mavennet/did-stellar-registry/README.md

-# Stellar DID
+# Stellar DID Registry

 [DID Specification](https://w3c.github.io/did-core/)

 ## Overview

-DID method for Stellar Network, built using the [Soroban Rust SDK](https://github.com/stellar/rs-soroban-sdk)
+DID method registry for Stellar Network, built using the [Soroban Rust SDK](https://github.com/stellar/rs-soroban-sdk)

-## DID Method
+## This DID method registry contract is intended for use with the DID-Method-Resolver

 ### DID Format